While Switcher Studio has a robust set of features, the core components to creating a video are:

 Assets appear in the Sources / Production panel below your enabled Inputs.

 Note: When you import or create assets, they are only stored on that device.
 If you log into the Switcher Studio app on a different device, your assets will not automatically transfer.
+We recommend using Switcher Cloud to ensure you do not lose your assets if you need to use a different device or uninstall the Switcher Studio app.

 Upload assets from a computer: Switcher Cloud is browser-based, so you can use a computer to upload your assets.